Conditional Statements in C - Hackerrank solution

 Welcome Back, Guys !!

-Today in this post we will discuss Conditional statements in Hackerrank Practice problem in C programming language.
+Today in this post we will discuss Conditional statements in C Hackerrank Practice problem in C programming language.

 This problem is set for students to get better knowledge to handle conditional statement i.e if-else statement.